 Carolina Buendia Sarmiento wrote her master's thesis in Peace, Mediation and Conflict Research as a project associate at NKVTS.
 Her thesis was titled: Female Refugees and Asylum Seekers in Norway: Agency and Victimisation from Sexual and Gender-Based Violence

 Dr Yngvil Grøvdal is a criminologist and a senior researcher at the Norwegian Centre for Violence and Traumatic Stress Studies (NKVTS).

 Charlotte Hemmestad Ludt wrote her master's thesis in International Administration and Global Governance as a project associate at NKVTS.
 Her thesis was titled: Disclosures of Sexual and Gender-Based Violence: Credibility Assessment in the Norwegian Asylum System

-Nora Starheim Ruud wrote her master's thesis in criminology at the University of Oslo as a project associate at NKVTS.
+Nora Starheim Ruud is a research assistant at NKVTS and wrote her master's thesis in criminology at the University of Oslo as a project associate at NKVTS, affiliated with the GBV-MIG project.
 Her thesis was titled: Veien videre: Kvinnelige migranters handlekraft i veien ut av voldelige ekteskap